Is it true that butter, eaten before drinking alcohol, slows down intoxication and eases hangovers?

 1. Healthline.
 7 Evidence-Based Ways to Prevent Hangovers

-2. Is it true that a decrease in a degree of alcoholic beverages leads to a faster intoxication and a heavier hangover?
+2. Is it true that lowering the strength of alcoholic drinks leads to faster intoxication and a more severe hangover?

-3. Is it true that you can get rid of a hangover if you drink a little alcohol?
+3. Is it true that you can get rid of a hangover by drinking a little alcohol?

 4. Is it true that there is a safe or even healthy dose of alcohol?